percona/xtradb-cluster-tutorial/doc/01-Progressive Setup.rst

 	a unique identifier for this cluster

 wsrep_cluster_address
 	This is an address for the node to connect to the cluster.
-We leave this empty because we now use the wsrep_urls to help us discover other cluster nodes.
+We leave this empty because we now use ``wsrep_urls`` to help us discover other cluster nodes.
 If we do not explicitly leave this blank, it gets set to ``gcomm://``, which, of course, starts a new cluster.
 We'd rather control that via the ``wsrep_urls`` variable.

 wsrep_node_name
 	a unique identifier for this node